Programs & Services

 Adult Male Residential Treatment Programs

-As determined by the Pennsylvania Client Placement Criteria for Adults – 3B, 3C, 2B
+As determined by the ASAM Criteria for Adults – 3.5, 3.1

-The short and long term residential treatment programs focus on Recovery, Resilience and Self –determination.
+3.5 treatment programs focuses on Recovery, Resilience and Self–determination.
 Emphasis is placed on stabilization following detox, establishing a strong foundation and recovery support network consisting of professional, family, and sober peers.
 Clinical Treatment Services include individual and small group therapies, adjunctive therapies (art, music, meditation, spirituality and wellness, and physical fitness), substance use/abuse and dependency education, life skills education, anger/emotional regulation and management, and vocational (GED/HS Diploma) support.
 All services are delivered by highly experienced counseling and medical professionals and established peer supports.
 Routine physical, medical and psychiatric assessments are conducted on site.
 Community services are accessed through our Case Management Department as recommended and necessary.
 Mandatory admission and random Urine Drug/Alcohol Screens are collected by our trained staff members.
 Medications are maintained by the facility, but all clients are expected to manage their own medication use under the observation of a Resident Monitor.

 Our treatment philosophy focuses on improving the client’s feelings of self worth and providing an environment for success.
 To achieve this, we offer Recreational (softball, basketball, volleyball, fitness gym) and Adjunctive Therapies (art, music, meditation), Alcoholics Anonymous and Narcotics Anonymous Fellowship, Educational Remediation and GED preparatory labs, Basic Computer instruction.
 Spirituality and Wellness counseling and education, and non-denominational and specific faith-based worship services.
 All services are evidence-based and intended as motivational interventions.
 Our broad range of services aid the individual in the enhancement of a positive identity and self-sufficiency.